🦴

 Is the patient following commands after ROSC?

-Emergent Cardiac Intervention
+Consider Emergent Cardiac Intervention if:

 ⚠️